LLNL/sundials/doc/superbuild/source/developers/style_guide/Documentation.rst

 an en-dash.
 As user-supplied functions typically return a ``int``, but specific values are not required, a description of how the return value is interpreted should be given under a boldface "Returns:" section (skipping a line and indenting 2 spaces).
 If specific return values are required, these should be documented similarly to the function parameters and listed under a boldface "Return values:" section.
-For example,
+If the function returns ``void``, a return section should not be included.
+Below we give, two examples describing user-supplied functions.

 .. code-block:: rst